Rani Pokhari: Western references

 Among the earliest references to Rani Pokhari is an account by Italian Jesuit Ippolito Desideri who visited Kathmandu in 1721 when Nepal was ruled by the Malla kings.
 He was travelling from Tibet to India, and has mentioned in his travelogue seeing a large pond outside the main city gate with flights of steps and banks sloping down to the water.
 The father has also written that there was a tall column at the center resting on a magnificent pedestal.

 The British Indian Army officer William Kirkpatrick, who visited Kathmandu in 1793, wrote about a quadrangular reservoir of water situated near the northeastern part of the city.
 He also noted the existence of many temples on the sides of Rani Pokhari, some of which were of considerable height and size.

 Controversial upgrade

-The restoration work on Ranipokhari after the 2015 earthquake began in January 2016 and has been fraught with controversy.
+Restoration work on Ranipokhari after the 2015 earthquake began in January 2016 and has been fraught with controversy.
 The original plans used concrete for the restoration, instead of the traditional brick and clay, and included fountains and a new lakeside café.
 After a series of local protests it was decided to restore the pond to the way it was in 1670.
 The reconstruction was completed in October 2020.

+The reconstruction saw a change in the colour scheme as well as the style of architecture used for the temple in the middle of the lake.
+It was in dome style before the 2015 earthquake while the reconstructed temple of Matrikeshwor Mahadev is in the stupa style of ancient architecture.
+The change was because the Ranipokhari had a similar temple during the construction period.
+The temple was rebuilt twice during the Rana period.
+The dome style of the temple we saw before the earthquake was a form of the same Rana period.
+The present renovation has restored the temple to its original form.